webpack/changelog-v5/MIGRATION GUIDE.md

 but this should only be a temporary workaround.

 Contributors to plugins can follow the advises in the deprecation messages.

+## Level 7: Performance issues

+Usually performance should improve with webpack 5, but there are also a few cases where performance get worse.

+* Profile where the time is spend.
+  * `--profile --progress` displays a very simple performance profile now
+  * `node --inspect-brk node_modules/webpack/bin/webpack.js` + [`chrome://inspect`](chrome://inspect) / [`edge://inspect`](edge://inspect) (see profiler tab).
+    * You can save these profiles to files and provide them in issues.
+    * Add `--no-turbo-inlining` for better stack traces in some cases
+* Time for building modules in incremental builds can be improved by reverting to unsafe caching like in webpack 4:
+  * `module.unsafeCache: true`
+  * But this might affect the ability to handle some of the changes to the code base
+* Full build
+  * Backward-compat layer for deprecated things usually have worse performance compared to the new thing.
+  * Creating many warnings can affect build performance, even if they are ignored.
+  * Source Maps are expensive.
+Check `devtool` option in documentation to see a comparision of the different options.
+  * Anti-Virus-Protection might affect performance of file system access.
+  * Persistent Caching can help to improve repeated full builds.
+  * Module Federation allows to split the application into multiple smaller builds.

 # Everything working?